Household cleaning products keep your family healthy and safe

 - Household Cleaning Product Safety Information

-- Glossary of Terms for Our Products
+- Glossary of Terms for our Industry

 The ingredients in household cleaning products are regulated under the Canadian Environmental Protection Act, 1999 (CEPA) by Environment Canada and Health Canada.
 CEPA is “An Act respecting pollution prevention and the protection of the environment and human health in order to contribute to sustainable development.”
 The brochure “Assessing Chemicals in Canada for Risk: Protecting the Health of Canadians and their Environment” describes how processes under CEPA scientifically consider, in a comprehensive way, chemicals that are used in Canada and how they are managed to protect the health of Canadians and their environment.
 On December 8, 2006, the government announced a comprehensive plan for chemicals.
 For more information on this process, go to this excellent website: Chemical Substances.